 This course will introduce students to the study of marriage, intimate relations, and family systems from the sociological viewpoint.
 Students will examine the ways in which race, class, gender, sexuality, community, and society influences patterns of courtship, intimate relations, marriage, and family, and explore the various challenges facing families today.
-Meets the social science requirement for the AAOT degree.
-Recommended: Placement in RD-115 & placement in WR-121.
+Recommended: Placement in RD-115; pass WR-095 or placement in WR-121.